dev-diaries41/global-survival-simulation/README.md

 **Simiverse** is a versatile simulation framework designed to be a universal plugin for applications, providing the necessary base simulation class and a variety of simulation modules.
 It allows for easy integration into different systems and can be utilized across various domains such as training data generation for machine learning models, evaluating AI alignment, simulating complex decision-making processes, and more.
 The framework provides tools for managing entities, environments, and decision-making within simulations, with the flexibility to use AI-driven decision models through an extensible client architecture.

-Simiverse consists of a base class, `Simulation`, which supports both traditional and AI-assisted decision-making workflows.
-Additionally, the framework includes specialized modules, like the `LLMClient` and `OpenAIClient`, to support AI interactions for more advanced simulations.
-This repo is integrated with a web platform designed to run simulations efficiently and interactively.
+Simiverse features a base class, Simulation, enabling traditional and AI-assisted decision-making workflows.
+It includes specialized modules like `LLMClient`, an abstract class for AI interactions, and `OpenAIClient`, an implementation example demonstrating its usage with openai.
+The framework integrates seamlessly with a web platform for efficient and interactive simulations.

 ---